 Every couple of years we smell, and eventually track down, a Stink Horn fungus in our copse.
 Very aptly named, since they smell like a rotting carcass, they are always fleeting things, since the slugs find them a delicacy… Insect life in our more floriferous meadows is increasing every year… Around June 16 th, the rain stopped, the temperatures rose, and we then enjoyed one of the hottest and most humid periods here for years.
 Plenty of sunshine too allowed an intensive burst of haymaking, meaning the stocks are already nearly adequate for the winter, though we still have much to remove or graze off, once seeds have set.
 After 6 days temperatures dropped dramatically and the month fizzled our under some of the greyest skies with drizzle and mizzle, building up to opening the garden and meadows for National Meadows day on July 1st.

-The PV reading for the month was lower than April or May, and indeed one of the poorest for June since we had the system installed in 2010.
-Rainfall totals at 187.2 mm for the month were high, for the last year, but by no means exceptional, after that very heavy rainfall early in the month.l
+The PV reading for the month was lower than April or May, at 371.81 KWH, and indeed one of the poorest for June since we had the system installed in 2010.
+Rainfall totals at 187.2 mm for the month were high, for the last year, but by no means exceptional, after that very heavy rainfall early in the month.

 Thanks for reading.